 Madhya Pradesh: The State Government is offering financial assistance up to 40% on L1 rates for rooftop solar systems up to 3 kW capacity.
 A capacity above 3 kW and up to 10 kW will receive a 20% subsidy on L1 rates.

 The government has been making efforts to bring out many new solar panel subsidy schemes.
 The latest effort comes in the form of the National Subsidy Scheme.
 On 30th July 2022, Prime Minister Narendra Modi launched a National Portal for Rooftop Solar where customers can apply for a subsidy.

 All citizens can apply for a solar panel subsidy via the National Portal.
 No matter if your state doesn’t have a subsidy scheme yet, you are still eligible to apply for the solar panel subsidy in India.

-Here’s the rate card:
+Here is the subsidy rate card:

 Please note: This subsidy program is also known as the DBT program (Direct Bank Transfer).
 Consumers can apply for a solar panel subsidy through the National Portal for Rooftop Solar.

 Here’s the further breakdown for a clearer perspective: